Maine Developmental Disabilities Network

 University Centers for Excellence in Developmental Disabilities (UCEDDs)

-Citation: Rudolph, D. (2009).
-2009 report on DD network collaboration (PDF).
+Rudolph, D. (2009).
+DD network collaboration: A white paper on state-level experiences (PDF).
 Silver Spring, MD: Association of University Centers on Disabilities.